Rijulsalaria/Induction-programme-/README.md

 🗓️ Day 3 – 2 August 2025

+> _"Filled with energy, inspiration, and meaningful learning!"_

+---

 ## 🧪 Interactive Session: Dr. Jaswinder Singh
 🎉 The day started with an engaging session by **Dr. Jaswinder Singh**, renowned for his **"JaswinS Lab on Wheels"** initiative 🚌🔬